mredenti/ModernCMake/slides/episodes/testing.md

 - Verification of installation and deployment

 - Encouragement of modular and less complex code

+\vspace{0.5cm}

+**CTest** is part of the CMake suite of programs.
+It is a test runner.
+You can handle your test suite definition, execution, and reporting through it.

 <!--
     Testing is an essential activity in the development cycle.
 A well-designed test suite will help you detect bugs and can also facilitate the onboarding of new developers.
 In this episode, we will look into how to use CTest to define and run our tests.